 Miyoshi-san was booked into a minshuku further on but he couldn't quite remember the name.
 In my guide book I had earmarked one possible stopping place called Michibiki Daishi and when we got closer I discovered it was a tiny wooden building with small altar inside.
 Just inside the sliding door was space for one person to sit down or lie down and in that space I found the pilgrim who I had first met at Tabi-no-yado Misono back in Tano Town.
 He had been suffering from severe blisters but he had managed to get ahead and was now well and truly entrenched in that space for one person.
 Had it been empty I would almost certainly have stayed there for the fact that it looked like such an interesting place to stay.
 As it was, my attention now turned to one of 2 huts further on closer to Meisekiji (#43) and with the weather clearing up I was not too averse to staying out again.

-Miyoshi-san had been offered a bottle of beer for his trouble and he had continued to try and seek something more for me.
+Miyoshi-san had been offered a bottle of beer for his trouble but he had continued to try and seek something extra for me.
 I had my extra supplies of food but I think his insistence had led the owner to at least offer me a large freshly made rice ball.
 I opened the bottle of beer and poured a glass for Miyoshi-san and he seemed hopeful that I would also join him for a beer.
 During the first pilgrimage it was also someone name Miyoshi-san who had offered me, on that occasion, some sake.
 It was after that that I had started to enjoy a beer or two almost every night.
 This time however I was more adamant about sticking to my vow not to drink and ended up toasting him with a cup of hot tea instead.
 After a little beer Miyoshi-san was much more relaxed and a lot more talkative.
-I couldn't understand everything but as before the feeling was good.
-Just a couple of hours earlier I had bumped into him and here we were sharing a room at minshuku talking about life and ohenro.
+I couldn't understand everything but as always the feeling was good.
+I had bumped into him a few hours ealier and here we were sharing a room at minshuku talking about life and ohenro.